center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Resources/setup/DevSetup.md

 This process will take an installer for macOS and create an ISO file from it which can be booted or used as a typical disk image file.

-1. First, [download the MacOS Catalina installer](https://itunes.apple.com/us/app/macos-catalina/id1466841314?ls=1&mt=12) from the Mac App Store, When the “Install MacOS Catalina.app” application is fully downloaded and within the /Applications folder, proceed to next step.
+1. First, [download the macOS Catalina installer](https://itunes.apple.com/us/app/macos-catalina/id1466841314?ls=1&mt=12) from the Mac App Store, When the “Install macOS Catalina.app” application is fully downloaded and within the /Applications folder, proceed to next step.
 2. Open the Terminal application
 3. Create a disk image DMG file by running the following command: